pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/provider/dotnet/readme.md

       `make verify_swagger`

-  4. If the Schemathasis test is successful run the publish_contract target, this will publish the Swagger document, Schemathesis report, and success status of the verification to your Pactflow account
+  4. If the Schemathasis test is successful run the publish_success target, this will publish the Swagger document, Schemathesis report, and success status of the verification to your Pactflow account

-      `make publish_contract`
+      `make publish_success`

 ### Use case with Schemathesis

+_note_ - Make sure you have built the .dll first with `make publish_dll`

 * `make test` - run the tests locally
 * `make fake_ci` - run the CI process (the above steps) locally, this will publish the Swagger document and Schemathesis report to Pactflow.